 Multi Engine Training

-We are able to provide training in a variety of multi engine aircraft to satisfy the general competency rule prior to operating an aircraft.
-The mainstay of our fleet, the Piper PA31 Chieftain, is the backbone of the GA charter fleet in Australia (and throughout the world) and is a valuable addition to a pilot’s resume.
+Blue Sky Airways specialises in conducting training for the Multi-Engine Class Rating and the Multi-Engine Command Instrument Rating.
+For pilots who already hold the ratings and require training on additional twin engine types we are able to provide training in a variety of multi engine aircraft to satisfy the general competency rule prior to operating an aircraft.
+The mainstay of our charter fleet, the Piper PA31 Chieftain, is the backbone of general aviation in Australia (and throughout the world) and is a valuable addition to a pilot’s resume.
 In addition to the Chieftain, we can provide competency training on smaller piston twins such as the Piper Twin Comanche.
-We can also conduct training on your own multi-engine aircraft if required,
+We can also conduct training on your own multi-engine aircraft if required.

 As with the single engine class rating, the multi engine class rating requires a flight review every two years, and this is something we can also provide to our customers.